dmbarbour/wikilon/docs/AboutABC.md

 Intriguingly, modeling KPNs as first class values has much nicer properties than baking KPNs into the programming language.
 KPNs can be passed around as first-class objects or coroutines, still undergoing parallel evaluation and allowing incremental update.
 A KPN not only contains processes, it acts as a process.
 KPNs are also an interesting alternative to monads for an [effects model](KPN_Effects.md).

-### Accelerated Linear Algebra

-While KPNs are great for most parallel processing, we'll additionally need to accelerate matrix and vector math to take full advantage of GPGPU or SSE based parallelism.
-This will require a lot of care and consideration, but there are good examples to follow like Haskell's 'accelerate' and (for graphics) 'lambda cube'.

-### Efficient Interpretation

-To efficiently interpret an ABC binary, we must leverage an index/cache on the bytecode such that, upon observing the start of a block, token, or text, we skip to the end and potentially bind any interesting information.
-For tokens, we might also use the index to efficiently link without reading the token.

-Efficient interpretation should be a major focus of an ABC runtime, enough to permit user-controlled compilation.
-The use of accelerators will likely be critical to efficient interpretation.

 ### Compilation

 Compilation of code is essential if ABC is ever to be performance competitive with more conventional languages.
 A runtime should support compilation.
 I tend to prefer predictable performance, so I would like a runtime to provide compilation as an explicit action - i.e. something like `[function]{&jit}`.
 In a staged evaluation context like [AO](AboutAO.md), or via use of memoization, we can effectively get staged compilation.